 – Google Biquery (website) – BigQuery is Googles fully managed, petabyte scale, low cost enterprise data warehouse for analytics.
 BigQuery is serverless.
 There is no infrastructure to manage and you dont need a database administrator, so you can focus on analyzing data to find meaningful insights using familiar SQL.
 BigQuery is a powerful Big Data analytics platform used by all types of organizations, from startups to Fortune 500 companies.

 – Google Cloud Datastore (website) – Cloud Datastore is a highly-scalable NoSQL database for your applications.
-Cloud Datastore automatically handles sharding and replication, providing you with a highly available and durable database that scales automatically to handle your applications load.
+Cloud Datastore automatically handles sharding and replication, providing you with a highly available and durable database that scales automatically to handle your application load.
 Cloud Datastore provides a myriad of capabilities such as ACID transactions, SQL-like queries, indexes and much more.

 – Google Cloud Spanner (website) – Cloud Spanner is the first and only relational database service that is both strongly consistent and horizontally scalable.
-With Cloud Spanner you enjoy all the traditional benefits of a relational database: ACID transactions, relational schemas (and schema changes without downtime), SQL queries, high performance, and high availability.
+With Cloud Spanner, you enjoy all the traditional benefits of a relational database: ACID transactions, relational schemas (and schema changes without downtime), SQL queries, high performance, and high availability.
 But unlike any other relational database service, Cloud Spanner scales horizontally, to hundreds or thousands of servers, so it can handle the highest of transactional workloads.
-With automatic scaling, synchronous data replication, and node redundancy, Cloud Spanner delivers up to 99.999% (five 9s) of availability for your mission critical applications.
+With automatic scaling, synchronous data replication, and node redundancy, Cloud Spanner delivers up to 99.999% (five 9s) of availability for your mission-critical applications.
 In fact, Google’s internal Spanner service has been handling millions of queries per second from many Google services for years.

-– Google Cloud SQL (website) – Cloud SQL is a fully managed database service that makes it easy to set up, maintain, manage, and administer your relational PostgreSQL BETA and MySQL databases in the cloud.
+– Google Cloud SQL (website) – Cloud SQL is a fully-managed database service that makes it easy to set up, maintain, manage, and administer your relational PostgreSQL BETA and MySQL databases in the cloud.
 Cloud SQL offers high performance, scalability, and convenience.
 Hosted on Google Cloud Platform, Cloud SQL provides a database infrastructure for applications running anywhere.

 – Google Fusion Tables (website) – Fusion Tables is an experimental data visualization web application to gather, visualize, and share data tables.